ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 ## Method replacements

-The following list shows each method from the `personal` namespace and the intended method in Clef that supercedes it.
+The following list shows each method from the `personal` namespace and the intended method in Clef that supersedes it.

 ### personal_listAccounts